Augmented Minimax Linear Estimation: Estimating the Average Partial Effect in a Conditionally Linear Outcome Model

 \subsection{Results}

-We first compare the two minimax linear estimators with the corresponding augmented minimax linear estimators.
-Figure \ref{fig:augment} compares the resulting mean-squared errors for $\psi$ across several variants of the simulation designs considered in Section \ref{sec:spec} (the exact parameters used are the same as those used in Table \ref{tab:simu_results}).
-The left panel shows results where the weights are minimax over $\ff_{\mm}$, while the right panel has minimax weights over $\ff_{\mm_+}$.
+We first compare our augmented minimax linear estimators with the corresponding minimax linear estimators.
+Figure \ref{fig:augment} compares the resulting mean-squared errors for $\psi$ across several variants of the simulation design (the exact parameters used are the same as those used in Table \ref{tab:simu_results}).
+The left panel shows results where the weights are minimax over $\ff_{\hh}$, while the right panel has minimax weights over $\ff_{\hh_+}$.

 Overall, we see that the augmented minimax linear estimator is sometimes comparable to the minimax linear one and sometimes substantially better.
-Thus, while results of \citet{donoho1994statistical} and \citet{armstrong2015optimal} imply that the augmented estimator can be little better than the minimax linear estimator for a convex signal class $\ff$ in terms of its behavior at a few specific signals $m \in \ff$, this does not appear representative of behavior in general.\footnotemark\ Furthermore, as the bias of our augmented estimator is bounded as a proportion of \smash{$\norm{\hm-m}_{\ff}$} rather than \smash{$\norm{m}_{\ff}$}, our approach offers a natural way to accomodate signals in some non-convex signal classes: those for which, for some choice of $\hm$, the regression error function $\hm - m$ is well-characterized in terms of some strong norm $\norm{\cdot}_{\ff}$.
-This is the case, for example, when estimating a vector of regression coefficients $\beta$ by the lasso --- \smash{$\norm{\hbeta - \beta}_{\ell_1}$} will be small either if $\beta$ is sparse or if \smash{$\norm{\beta}_{\ell_1}$} is small \citep[see e.g.][]{lecue2018regularization}.
-This phenomenon offers some explanation for the good behavior we observe empirically, as the functions $\mu(x)=\phi(x)^T \beta_{\mu}$ and $\tau(x) = \phi(x)^T \beta_{\tau}$ defining our signal $m(x,w)=\mu(x)+w\tau(x)$ have some degree of sparsity and \smash{$\norm{\hm - m}_{\ff_{\mm}}^2=\norm{\hbeta_{\mu} - \beta_{\mu}}_{\ell_1}^2 + \norm{\hbeta_{\tau} - \beta_{\tau}}_{\ell_1}^2$}.
+Thus, while results of \citet{donoho1994statistical} and \citet{armstrong2015optimal} imply that the augmented estimator can be little better than the minimax linear estimator for a convex signal class $\ff$ in terms of its behavior at a few specific signals $m \in \ff$, this does not appear representative of behavior in general.
+Furthermore, as the bias of our augmented estimator is bounded as a proportion of \smash{$\norm{\hm-m}_{\ff}$} rather than \smash{$\norm{m}_{\ff}$}, our approach offers a natural way to accomodate signals in some non-convex signal classes: those for which, for some choice of $\hm$, the regression error function $\hm - m$ is well-characterized in terms of some strong norm $\norm{\cdot}_{\ff}$.
+This can be the case, for example, when estimating a vector of regression coefficients $\beta$ by the lasso: \smash{$\norm{\hbeta - \beta}_{\ell_1}$} will be small either if \smash{$\norm{\beta}_{\ell_1}$} is small or, to a degree determined by incoherence properties of $\phi(X)$, if $\beta$ is sparse \citep[e.g.][]{lecue2018regularization}.
+This phenomenon offers some explanation for the good behavior we observe empirically, as the functions $\mu(x)=\phi(x)^T \beta_{\mu}$ and $\tau(x) = \phi(x)^T \beta_{\tau}$ defining our signal $m(x,w)=\mu(x)+w\tau(x)$ have some degree of sparsity and \smash{$\norm{\hm - m}_{\ff_{\hh}}^2=\norm{\hbeta_{\mu} - \beta_{\mu}}_{\ell_1}^2 + \norm{\hbeta_{\tau} - \beta_{\tau}}_{\ell_1}^2$}.